a-zmuth/MedicalSupplyChain-Ethereum/README.md

 ## Description

-This project is a full-stack DApp built with Node.js, Express, MongoDB, React, and Next.js.
-It serves as a platform for users to interact with smart contracts, manage tasks, and store user data in a blockchain-based environment.
+This project is a full-stack DApp built with Solidity, Node.js, Express, MongoDB, React, and Next.js.
+It serves as a platform for users to interact with the smart contract by creating orders [Supplier], starting and stopping deliveries [Delivery company], and accepting and denying orders [Customer], all within a blockchain-based environment.

 ## Technologies Used